"A great civilization is not conquered from without until it has destroyed itself from within."

 This film provides examples of:

-Aluminium Christmas Trees: Many aspects of the depiction of Mayan civilization were criticized as unrealistic, but they all have basis in fact.
-Mayans did practice human sacrifice at some point, did wear blue body paint, and the Mayan empire was crumbling by the time the Spanish arrived.
+Aluminium Christmas Trees: Many aspects of the depiction of Mayan civilization were criticized as unrealistic, but most have basis in fact.
+The Maya did practice human sacrifice, did wear blue body paint, and their civilization still existed when the Spaniards arrived.

 And Show It to You: Aside from the obvious, Zero Wolf also talks about peeling off Jaguar Paw's skin and wearing it for him to see.